 Shiuh-shen Chien and Yi-chen Wu

-Gunter Schubert is Chair Professor of Greater China Studies and director of the European Resarch Center on Contemporary Taiwan (ERCCT) Eberhard Karls University Tübingen.
+Gunter Schubert is Chair Professor of Greater China Studies and director of the European Resarch Center on Contemporary Taiwan (ERCCT) Eberhard Karls University of Tübingen.
 He specialises in local governance in the PRC, cross-strait political economy, Taiwanese politics and the changing global order under the impact of China’s rise.